HariSekhon/Dockerfiles/README.md

 Hari Sekhon Docker
 =========================

-#### Docker Images containing:
+Docker Images containing hundreds of my published tools and the supporting technologies to run full functional test suites on them.

+### Contains:

 * [My GitHub repos](https://github.com/HariSekhon) with all dependencies pre-built
-* NoSQL, RDBMS, OS images used for development and functional test suites
+* NoSQL, RDBMS & OS images used for development and functional test suites

 These images are all available pre-built on [My DockerHub](https://hub.docker.com/u/harisekhon/).

 ##### Ready to run Docker images #####

-To use the pre-built Docker images, search for all available images:
+To see all my available Docker images:

 ```docker search harisekhon```